Short Answer (quick read).

 - LiveCD: Such an image is bootable and provides a runtime environment that starts directly from the storage medium without the need for installation.

 - ServerCD: With this image you have an installable variant in hand, which is equipped with a limited package scope for server installations.

 - NetInstall: The NetInstall image, which in some cases is also listed under the designation “Minimal” in the download overview, enables you to carry out a minimalist network installation that is tied to the current release.
 For example, you cannot install version 8 with the NetInstall ISO from CentOS 6.2.

-What is CentOS operating system – a conclusion
+What is the CentOS operating system? – a conclusion